hraisinz/Problem-Solving/README.md

 * Check for balanced parentheses using Stack
 * Array implementation of Queue
 * Implementation of Circular Queue
+* Check the given string is palindrome or not

 Searching
 * Linear Search - Searching an element from an array